-MEHP has been examined using the ToxCast technology using the same 1080 tests as those used for DEHP.
-MEHP was stated to be active in 31 tests, and 26 of these tests were cell-based.
-The AC50 values for MEHP provided in the ToxCast data set were converted from μM to chemical activity values as described in the Supporting Information.
-The ToxCast AC50 values expressed as chemical activity are given in Table S6.
-MEHP in-vitro effects on steroidogenesis or cytotoxicity were compiled from the primary literature, and results from 10 studies are given in Table S5.
-These EC50 and IC50 values were converted to chemical activity using reported incubation parameters as described in the Supporting Information.
+Mono-ethylhexyl phthalate has been examined using the ToxCast technology utilizing the same 1080 tests as those used for DEHP.
+Mono-ethylhexyl phthalate was stated to be active in 31 tests, and 26 of these tests were cell based.
+The AC50 values for MEHP provided in the ToxCast data set were converted from μ M to chemical activity values as described in the Supplemental Data.
+The ToxCast AC50 values expressed as chemical activity are given in Supplemental Data, Table S6.
+Mono-ethylhexyl phthalate in vitro effects on steroidogenesis or cytotoxicity were compiled from the primary literature, and results from 10 studies are given in Supplemental Data, Table S5.
+These EC50 values and median inhibitory concentration (IC50) values were converted to chemical activity using reported incubation parameters as described in the Supplemental Data.